Thomson Medical Centre: In-vitro fertilisation (IVF)

 Thomson Medical Centre is the first private hospital in Singapore to set up an In-vitro fertilisation clinic on its premises.
 In 1988, the hospital delivered Singapore's first IVF triplets.
 In the same year, the Thomson Fertility Clinic was set up.
 As of 2009, more than 5,000 couples have been treated for fertility and over 900 IVF babies have been born at their clinic.

-In 1989, Thomson Medical Centre delivered Asia's first set of surviving IVF quadruplets, delivered by Dr Cheng.
-The Tan quadruplets are born on Mother's Day and consist of three girls and a boy.
+In 1989, Thomson Medical Centre delivered Asia's first set of surviving IVF quadruplets, delivered by Cheng.
+The Tan quadruplets were born on Mother's Day and consist of three girls and a boy.
 Since 1990, fertility specialists have capped the number of implanted embryos at three, making the Tan quadruplets one of the last IVF quadruplets in Singapore.

 In 1990, the hospital produced its first frozen embryo baby.

 In 2000, they were the world's first fertility clinic to produce twins from frozen eggs and frozen sperm.